UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

         The model tends to be local resulting from a individual item.
 Each of these are represented by a single object.

+### Objects
+!!! info What is and object
+    An object is an entity that is defined by being able to save state(Information) and a number of operations(Behavior).

+???+ Exercise

+!!! hint
+    UNDF

 !!! info **Object Orientation is a Paradigm not a language feature**
     - Mariam-webster defines a Paradigm as: philosophical and theoretical framework of a scientific school or discipline within which theories, laws, and generalizations and the experiments performed in support of them are formulated
     - Stanford Encyclopedia of Philosophy cites the work of Thomas Kuhn The Structure of Scientific Revolutions in where a work of Paradigm is not only the key theories and laws, but also—and this is what makes them paradigms—the applications of those theories in the solution of important problems

 Developing object orientated is following these principles